magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/architecture.md

 In terms of Vamp topology:

-* If Vamp will be managing services on two or more clusters, then Vamp, Vault, MySQL and Elasticsearch should be deployed on a separate cluster
+* If Vamp will be managing services on two or more clusters, then Vamp, Lifter and the dependencies should be deployed on a separate cluster
 * Vault, MySQL and Elasticsearch must use storage that will survive a cluster restart
 * Data from both Vault and MySQL is needed to "recover" Vamp to it's previous state after a cluster restart
 * Vamp Gateway Agents